Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Arcanaloth.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/size/medium
 - monster/type/fiend/yugoloth
-statblock: inline
+aliases: ["Arcanaloth"]
 ---
 # Arcanaloth
 *Source: Monster Manual p.
-313, Curse of Strahd, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Icewind Dale: Rime of the Frostmaiden, Tasha's Cauldron of Everything, Keys from the Golden Vault*
+313, Curse of Strahd*

 Arcanaloths are sly, jackal-headed beings with humanoid bodies, but they can employ magic to take any humanoid form.
 They do so to gain the trust of creatures with whom they negotiate, replacing jackal snarls with winsome smiles.
 Regardless of its chosen form, an arcanaloth appears well groomed, clothing itself in fine robes.
 Highly intelligent spellcasters who hunger for knowledge and power, arcanaloths command units of lesser yugoloths and maintain the contracts, records, and accounts of their kind.